vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 - Disabled: if an unprotected VM or its host is stopped, HA does not attempt to restart the VM.

 :::tip
-In Xen Orchestra you can filter to see which VM are in which mode:
+In Xen Orchestra, you can filter to see which VMs are in which mode:
 `high_availability:restart` or `high_availability:best-effort`
 :::